Education in Germany: Children

 Children whose families receive welfare, children whose parents dropped out of school, children of teenage parents, children raised by a lone parent, children raised in crime-ridden inner-city neighbourhoods, children who have multiple young siblings, and children who live in overcrowded substandard apartments are at risk of poor educational achievement in Germany.
 Often these factors go together, making it very hard for children to overcome the odds.
 A number of measures have been assessed to help those children reach their full potential.

 Kindergarten has been shown to improve school readiness in children at risk.
 Children attending a kindergarten were less likely to have impaired speech or impaired motor development.
 Only 50% of children whose parents did not graduate from school are ready for school at age six.
 If such children were enrolled in a high-quality three-year Kindergarten programme, 87% were ready for school at age six.
 Thus Kindergarten helps to overcome unequal opportunities.

 Families whose children are at risk for low academic achievement may be visited by trained professionals.
 They offer a wide variety of services that relate to each child's and each family's background and needs.
 Such professionals may visit pregnant low-income women and talk with them about positive health-related behaviors, such as following a healthy diet or refraining from the use of alcohol or tobacco while pregnant.
 Positive health-related behavior may have a major impact on children's school performance.

 Home visitors may provide information on childcare and social services, help parents in crisis and model problem-solving skills.
 They may help implement the preschool/school curriculum at home or provide a curriculum of educational games designed to improve language, development and cognitive skills.
 In most cases, such support is offered to families on a voluntary basis.
 Families who are eligible for the program may decide for themselves whether or not they want to participate.
 There are no penalties if they decide against it or against continuing with the program.

 Working class pupils

-In Germany most children are streamed by ability into different schools after fourth grade.
+In Germany most children are streamed by ability into different schools after the fourth year.
 The Progress in International Reading Literacy Study revealed that working class children needed better reading abilities than middle-class children to be nominated for the Gymnasium.
 After allowing for reading abilities, odds to be nominated to Gymnasium for upper-middle-class children were still 2.63 times better than for working-class children.